 Domestic violence allegations are extremely serious.
-They can be filed in family court as standalone cases or as part of a divorce proceeding.
-If the court finds that domestic violence has occurred, there will be very severe consequences.
-The main consequences are a presumption that you are an unfit parent and the issuance of a protective order into the California Law Enforcement Telecommunications System (CLETS).
+They can be filed in divorce court as standalone cases or as part of a divorce proceeding.
+If the divorce court finds that domestic violence has occurred, there will be very severe consequences.
+The main consequences are a presumption that the perpetrator is an unfit parent and the issuance of a protective order into the California Law Enforcement Telecommunications System (CLETS).
 CLETS can be accessed by law enforcement and criminal justice agencies.
-If you have contact with a police officer, they will run your name through the CLETS system, and discover the protective order.
+The perpetrator has contact with a police officer, they will run his or her name through the CLETS system, and discover any protective order.

 There can be other detrimental effects on custody, child support, spousal support and kick-out orders from the residence.
 Examples include:

 - A perpetrator of domestic violence may be prevented from receiving spousal support;

 - A perpetrator parent must overcome the presumption that it is not in a child's best interests for the perpetrator parent to have joint custody with the other parent;

 - A perpetrator may be required to attend a 52 week batter's program;